Akshatb2006/PortFolio/readme.md

 # Akshat Baranwal — Portfolio

-> Based on the open-source [`folio-2025`](https://github.com/brunosimon/folio-2025) by [Bruno Simon](https://bruno-simon.com), used under MIT license.
 The 3D engine, art, and original code are his work; the content (intro, projects, billboards, links) has been adapted to reflect Akshat Baranwal.
 See `license.md` for the full license and copyright notice.

 ## Setup